Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 no direct way of querying external data, e.g. fetching asset prices from centralized exchanges via API.
 Another, a very hard one, problem is data validity and authenticity: when fetching prices from an exchange, how do you know they're real?
 You have to trust the source.
-But the internet is not often secure and, sometimes, prices can be manipulated, DNS records can be hijacked, API servers can go down.
-All these difficulties need to be addressed so we could have reliable and correct on-chain prices.
+But the internet is not often secure and, sometimes, prices can be manipulated, DNS records can be hijacked, API servers can go down, etc. All these difficulties need to be addressed so we could have reliable and correct on-chain prices.

 One of the first working solution of the above mentioned problems was [Chainlink](https://chain.link/).
 Chainlink runs